 The price of steam in Denver recently increased by nearly 40% due to an Xcel Energy rate change approved by the Colorado Public Utilities Commission.
 This change has prompted owners of buildings on the steam loop system to explore disconnecting from it and instead obtain energy by either connecting to the natural gas system or electrifying building heating equipment.
-CASR would like to encourage building owners to choose the electrification option because it will deliver significant benefits to the City and its residents above and beyond those that would be achieved by converting to natural gas, including the following:
+Denver's Office of Climate Action, Sustainability and Resiliency (CASR) would like to encourage building owners to choose the electrification option because it will deliver significant benefits to the city and its residents above and beyond those that would be achieved by converting to natural gas, including the following:

 To achieve the benefits stated above, CASR has established the goal of reducing greenhouse gas emissions from each steam-powered building funded by this program by at least 20% as compared to the emissions of the average of the prior three years of typical operations.
 CASR intends to meet this goal by offering a financial incentive encouraging building owners who wish to disconnect from steam to choose electricity over natural gas.
 The program will provide a monetary incentive payment to buildings owners who choose to convert their buildings from steam to electric fuel systems by funding the incremental cost differential incurred by electing to implement an electric fuel building conversion at cost parity to a gas alternative.

 Incentive payment applicants must meet the following criteria to be eligible for consideration:

 The applicant must submit a budget for converting the building from steam power to electricity, including the following:

 6. Data to inform a city assessment of greenhouse gas reduction for the conversion.

 The application will be evaluated according to the criteria described below, with the weights allocated to each criterion set forth in the table that follows.